MAR-ABU-PROJECTS/TaskManagement-Workflow/backend/USER_GUIDE.md

 - ❌ Cannot be assigned to tasks
 - ✅ Retains user management capabilities (promote/demote)

-**Why This Change?**
+**Why These Changes?**
-- Improved consistency across permission checks
+- Clear separation between operational roles and audit roles (SUPER_ADMIN)
-- ADMIN can now fully manage their areas of responsibility
+- Creator ownership protection for project and task updates
-- Clear separation between operational roles and audit roles
+- ADMIN retains full management capabilities for all other operations
 - Better alignment with organizational hierarchies

 ---